 When Marie qualified as a midwife she was one of the youngest in the U.K…Marie quickly discovered that most expectant parents felt confused over what to pack for their newborn, often bringing chemical-ridden products with them into hospital so she decided to do something about it.
 Marie Louise now designs and manufactures pre-packed changing bags with organic, safe essentials for labour, birth and the first 24 hours of a newborn baby’s life.
 Thereafter the British made bag is to be used as a changing bag and comes with an organic changing mat and stroller straps.

-It’s wonderful to interview Marie on the blog:
+It’s wonderful to interview midwife and entrepreneur Marie on the blog:

 Describe a typical day for you?